miminame-daisuki/nhentai-scraper/README.md

 1. Double click on the `nhentai-scraper` executable (macOS's Terminal will open)
 1. The default settings will be printed on screen, press `y` then `Enter`
 1. Follow [these steps](#bypassing-cloudflare-and-anubis-protections)
-to bypass CloudFlare and Anubis protections on nHentai
+to bypass Cloudflare and Anubis protections on nHentai
 1. Go back to the Terminal application, then press `Enter`
 1. Press `y` then `Enter`
 1. Enter `favorites` then press `Enter`